CartoDB/CartoDB-SQL-API/batch/README.md

 # Batch Queries

-This document describes the currently supported query types, and what they are missing in terms of features.
+This document describes features from Batch Queries, it also details some internals that might be useful for maintainers and developers.

+## Redis data structures

+### Jobs definition

+Redis Hash: `batch:jobs:{UUID}`.

+Redis DB: 5.

+It stores the job definition, the user, and some metadata like the final status, the failure reason, and so.

+### Job queues

+Redis List: `batch:queue:{username}`.

+Redis DB: 5.

+It stores a pending list of jobs per user.
+It points to a job definition with the `{UUID}`.

+### Job notifications

+Redis Pub/Sub channel: `batch:users`.

+Redis DB: 0.

+In order to notify new jobs, it uses a Pub/Sub channel were the username for the queued job is published.

 ## Job types

+Format for the currently supported query types, and what they are missing in terms of features.

 ### Simple